cloudmesh/useful-introduction_to_cloud-2015/_sources/projects/project_bigdata_containers.txt

 Motivation
 ----------------------------------------------------------------------

-Containers are enabelinga nwe way of virtualization technologies.
-It is worth while to (a) survey container technologies (b) tools that sit on top of containers (c) see how they could or coudl not be supportive for big data projects.
+Containers are enabling new virtualization technologies.
+It is worth while to (a) survey container technologies (b) tools that sit on top of containers (c) see how they could or could not be supportive for big data projects.

 Task
 ----------------------------------------------------------------------

-In this project wuou will be providing a {\bf extensive} and {\em high quality scholarly survey and review of various container technologies and relate them to big data.
+In this project you will be providing a **extensive** and **high quality** scholarly survey and review of various container technologies and relate them to big data.
 This project will be conducted in co-authorship with Gregor von Laszewski.
 The document will be using Word.
 References must be maintained in endnote or Mendeley.
 If possible Microsoft Live will be used to share the document.
 Alternatively the paper can be written in LaTeX.

 THis project is not an easy project as we expect more than just a summary, but an evaluation or guidance section that identifies